-Figure 7 highlights the tremendous growth in production and consumption of ethanol since 2007.
-In the past few years, production plateaued due to the blend wall.
-Figure 8 illustrates the rapid build-out of plants and capacity between 2007 and 2011.
+Figure 7 highlights the tremendous growth in production and consumption of ethanol since 2008.
+Production has exceeded consumption in recent years, leading to increased exports.
+Figure 8 illustrates the rapid build-out of plants and capacity between 2008 and 2011.
 The number of plants operating at any given time is a function of economics and demand, and plants may idle at different times during the year depending on ethanol and corn grain prices.
 Installed corn ethanol capacity is capable of meeting the overall RFS renewable fuel category of 15 billion gallons.
-As of December 2016, there were 214 fuel ethanol plants in 27 states, with an installed capacity of nearly 16 billion gallons producing 15.6 billion gallons (Figure 9).
-Plant ownership is not consolidated-there are approximately 118 ownership organizations, but there are four companies that own 30% of plants and 39% of installed capacity: POET (27 plants; 1.7 billion gallons), Archer Daniels Midland (ADM) (8 plants; 1.7 billion gallons), Green Plains Renewable Energy (18 plants; 1.5 billion gallons), and Valero (11 plants; 1.4 billion gallons).
-Only nine ownership groups are traded publicly, and they account for 26% of plants and 35% of installed capacity (RFA 2017c).
+As of December 2017, there were 211 fuel ethanol plants in 28 states, with an installed capacity of over 16 billion gallons producing 15.7 billion gallons (Figure 9).
+Plant ownership is not consolidated-there are approximately 118 ownership organizations, but there are 4 companies that own 30% of plants and 38% of installed capacity: POET (27 plants; 1.6 billion gallons), Archer Daniels Midland (ADM) (8 plants; 1.7 billion gallons), Green Plains Renewable Energy (17 plants; 1.5 billion gallons), and Valero (11 plants; 1.4 billion gallons).
+Only nine ownership groups are traded publicly, and they account for 26% of plants and 34% of installed capacity (RFA 2018c).